KWARC/llamapun/README.md

    * High-level iterators over the narrative elements of scientific documents
    * Zero-cost abstractions over the source data, as well as over linguistic annotations of various granularity.

-## Contact
-Feel free to send any feedback to the project maintainer at d.ginev@jacobs-university.de

 ---

+**Disclaimers:**

-Please remember that all third-party tools (such as the [SENNA](http://ml.nec-labs.com/senna/) NLP toolkit) enforce their own licensing constraints.
+  1. Please remember that all third-party tools (such as the [SENNA](http://ml.nec-labs.com/senna/) NLP toolkit) enforce their own licensing constraints.

-**Disclaimer:** This Github repository is a successor to the now deprecated [C+Perl LLaMaPUn implementation](https://github.com/KWARC/deprecated-LLaMaPUn).
+  2. This Github repository is a successor to the now deprecated [C+Perl LLaMaPUn implementation](https://github.com/KWARC/deprecated-LLaMaPUn).